jarokaz/tpu-gke-sandbox/examples/README.md

 kubectl get pods -n <YOUR TPU TRAINING NAMESPACE>
 ```

-Pick a any pod in your job and copy its ID.
+Pick  any pod in your job and copy its ID.
 Retrieve the logs for this pod.

 ```
 kubectl logs <YOUR POD ID> -n <YOUR TPU TRAINING NAMESPACE>